marcel-goldschen-ohm/NEU-Spring-2019/README.md

 * I hope that you will have fun!

 ## Office Hours (subject to change, so check here first!)
-???
+TTH 3:30-5:00

 TA: ???

 ## Homework
 1. Random Walk Lab - due before class on Jan 29
-2. Probability Distributions Lab - due before class on Feb 05
+2. Probability Distributions - due before class on Feb 05

 ## Grading
 * 50% Homework